davidjeck/graphicsbook/graphicstext/README.txt

 sources directory, but the in-line demos for the web site are in the demos directory, and Java source code is in directories src-java2d and src-jogl.
 JOGL jar files, which are required for OpenGL in Java, are in the directory jogl-support.
+To use them, you will have to add them to the project, as described in Section 3.6.2 in the book.

 The syntax of the XML files is defined by the DTD file, graphicstext.dtd.
 This is a fairly simple, home-brewed DTD.